PatronusAG/PatronusAG/README.md

-# Hello, I'm Daniel 👋
+# Hello, I'm Arie, and it my patronus 👋

 Welcome to my GitHub profile!
 I'm a passionate and experienced mobile & backend developer.
 I'm committed to crafting elegant solutions and building high-quality applications that deliver exceptional user experiences.